 [sample from "Iya" by Irakere continues under]

 This is the group Irakere.
-Bowen says its inclusion in the new anthology reflects some of the thinking behind the entire set.
+Bowen says its inclusion in the new anthology reflects some of the thinking behind the choices that led to this entire set.
 First, it’s a legendary Afro-Cuban band, and Afro-Cuban jazz is another influential torrent of music that was absent from both the first Smithsonian collection and Ken Burns’ Jazz.

 Second, the band mixed in large quantities of ’70s funk and fusion –”I definitely wanted to bring some credibility to the ’70s,” Bowen admits with a grin.
 He notes that people who tend to dismiss jazz fusion often cite examples from the end of the ’70s, when it had grown softer, mellower, more pop-radio-friendly.
 But fusion, he contends, started out very ‘in your face’ and funky with Miles Davis’ Bitches Brew and Herbie Hancock’s Headhunters — as well as intense and improvisatory with the likes of the Mahavishnu Orchestra and the early Weather Report.